-Of course, you don’t have to install phpMyAdmin on Ubuntu 16.04 if you use one of our Optimized phpMyAdmin Hosting services, in which case you can simply ask our expert Linux admins to install phpMyAdmin on Ubuntu 16.04 for you.
+Of course, you don’t have to install phpMyAdmin on Ubuntu 16.04, if you use one of our Optimized Ubuntu Hosting services, in which case you can simply ask our expert Linux admins to install phpMyAdmin on Ubuntu 16.04 for you.
 They are available 24×7 and will take care of your request immediately.

 PS.
 If you liked this post, on how to install phpMyAdmin on Ubuntu 16.04, please share it with your friends on the social networks using the buttons below or simply leave a comment in the comments section.
 Thanks.